AdobeDocs/adobeio-console/quota.md

 If the API has a specified quota, *Quota usage* will be visible at the top of the API overview screen, showing the percentage of quota used and the total number of units used.
 The type of units and total number of units shown relate to the specific API and its functionality.

-For example, the DC SDK (Shown as *Services SDK* in the image below) provides 5,000 pages-worth of PDF actions for a six month time period, meaning the "units" would refer to the number of PDF actions multiplied by the number of pages.
+For example, the DC SDK (Shown as *Services SDK* in the image below) provides 5,000 pages-worth of PDF actions for a six month time period, therefore the **Total quota** is 5,000 and the **Quota used** refers to the number of PDF actions multiplied by the number of pages.
+The percent value refers to the percentage of the 5,000 total quota that has been used.

 ![](images/quota-usage.png)